 Put frankly: government is no friend of the poor.

 In 2010 a little over two-thirds of the receipts from personal income tax will be spent on national defense.

 We need to seriously cut military spending, raise personal income taxes, or both.

-I wholly agree that we need to dramatically scale back our imperialistic military adventures that have us meddling in foreign affairs around the world, but this statistic seems odd.
+I wholly agree that we need to dramatically scale back (down to zero, preferably) our imperialistic military adventures that have us meddling in foreign affairs around the world, but this statistic seems odd.
 How is spending separated by what dollars came in from personal income taxes vs corporate taxes or sales taxes or tariffs and fees, etc.?

 Military and defense spending is actually around $1 trillion, or just under 29% - and it is discretionary spending.
 This includes Veteran’s affairs and DoE’s nuclear spending, among other things, which account for additional unseen costs of the military-industrial complex.
 But there’s a greater concern: Social Security, Medicare, and Medicaid alone, on the other hand, account for $1.75 trillion or about 50% of spending - nearly all of it mandatory.
 This is using 2010 figures.
 And Medicare/Medicaid spending will only rise further once ObamaCare is more fully implemented in the next three-four years.

 Again, I agree that our military/defense budget is astronomical.
 We should return our troops from the countless countries we’re disturbing, close most of our [around 800, though literally unknown number of] bases, begin phasing out our standing army, focus on non-interventionist defense… but to key in on military and defense spending by overstating its financial impact is like panicing about a fork in the thigh while ignoring a knife in the neck.
 Domestic entitlement spending - which is, at best, less of a constitutional priority of the federal government - is the greatest burden on taxpayers.